Armed forces and veterans healthcare

 Both groups includes representatives from a wide range of stakeholders, including the armed forces, veterans' organisations and charities, NHSScotland, NHS and Local Authority Armed Forces and Veterans Champions and the Scottish Government.

 Improving NHS support for armed forces personnel and veterans

-The Scottish Veterans Commissioner (SVC) published his report, Veterans’ health and wellbeing: a distinctive Scottish approach, on 24 April 2018.
+The Scottish Veterans Commissioner (SVC) published his report, Veterans’ health and wellbeing: a distinctive Scottish approach, in April 2018.

 The report contains 18 recommendations covering a wide range of issues, including physical health, mental health, governance and leadership.
 We have accepted all of the report’s recommendations and are progressing implementation of these.
 In May 2019, the Commissioner published a report containing a RAG (red / amber / green) assessment of progress towards implementation of each recommendation.

 Our continuing aim is to ensure that the long-term clinical needs of serving personnel and veterans are better understood and supported within the NHS.